Black holes in 4D Einstein-Maxwell-Gauss-Bonnet gravity coupled with scalar fields: Dyonic black holes in four dimensions with Gauss-Bonnet coupling

 \subsection{Dyonic Black hole solution}

-The next step is to find the solution in spherically symmetric spacetime.
-First of all, one could get equation of motion from the action (\ref{action}), and in four dimensions (p=4) it can be written as
+The next step is to find the solution with planar symmetry.
+One could first get equations of motion from the action (\ref{action}) in four dimensions ($p=4$).
+There are four sets of equations.
+The first are the Klein-Gordon equations:

-where $\mathcal{E}_{\mu\nu}$ is the equation of motion from metric variation, and $\mathcal{E}_{\phi}$ is that for ``breathing scalar''.
-In such a way, the dependence on $\phi$ can be removed.\\ We assume that $\phi=\phi(r)$, and apply planar symmetric ansatz
+These equations are naturally satisfied by choosing spatially linear fields $\varphi_i=\beta x_i$, where $\beta$ is a constant, and $x_i=\{x,y\}$.
+Then are the Maxwell equations which read